wearearima/spring-boot-dex/README.md

-# spring-boot-dex
+# Introduction
-Spring Boot demo with Oauth authentication and Dex.
+This is a demo application based on Spring Boot.
+Authentication is implemented using Oauth Authorization Code grant and the Authorization Server used is [Coreos Dex](https://github.com/coreos/dex).

 # Setup
 1. Install Golang: https://golang.org/doc/install